Observito/DataGridRowDetailsPerfTest/README.md

 # DataGridRowDetailsPerfTest
-Demonstration of performance issue when DataGrid uses RowDetailsTemplate and VisibleWhenSelected
+Demonstration of performance issue when the UWP DataGrid uses RowDetailsTemplate and VisibleWhenSelected

 ![Issue demonstration - gif capture](DataGridRowDetailsPerfTest.gif)